Show All Answers

 No. Notaries are not responsible for the accuracy or legality of documents they notarize.
 Notaries verify the identity of signers.
 The signers are responsible for the content of the documents.

 Information on old outstanding parking violations can be obtained by calling Parking Administration at 413-259-3020.

 Yes, everyone has 21 days from date of ticket violation to either pay or appeal the parking violation.
 Appeals must be submitted to our office in writing and can be made via:

 Per Massachusetts Law Chapter 90, section 20A-20E, all tickets must be paid within 21 days.
 A $15.00 late fee is added on the 22nd day.
 If your ticket remains unpaid, your license and/or registration may be marked for nonrenewal with the Registry of Motor Vehicles.

 Yes, permits are available for those who live or work in Downtown Amherst.
 Permits are available for purchase (permits are $25).
 If you are interested in obtaining a parking permit, please visit our Permit Parking page for more information.

 Permitted Parking is marked Downtown Amherst by blue signs.
-Permits run from September 1st - May 31st.
+Permit season runs from September 1st - May 31st.

 Example: If you are researching permits, projects, or documents related to “Kendrick Park”, you would type “Kendrick Park” into the search window, hit GO, and then view the search results.